What kind of jobs are there in the "Construction" field for Specified Skills (SSW)? Here's what they do!

 In many cases, these companies are easy to work for not only foreigners but also Japanese people.

-Companies that plan to accept specified skilled workers in the construction industry are making various preparations like this.
+Companies that accept Specified Skilled Workers in the construction sector are making various preparations in this way.

-Please feel free to come and work in Japan.
+Please feel free to come to work in Japan.

 Summary: The number of jobs in the "construction field" Specified Skills has increased, making it easier for foreigners to work